All Episodes

 I submit to you, Mr. Speaker, that the parties have differences, but if you want change, you want the Democratic Party.

-Uh Pontius Pilate was a governor.
+Pontius Pilot was a governor.

-And then Susan Sarrandon.
+And then Susan Sarandon.

-You know, this is I hope they keep saying it.
+You know, this is, I hope they keep saying it.

 I hope it spreads.